mayeranalytics/turbopfor_rs/README.md

 [TurboPFor: an analysis (2019)](https://michael.stapelberg.ch/posts/2019-02-05-turbopfor-analysis/)

 ## Caveats
-- The tests don't pass consistently
+- The tests pass consistently **if** the Zippenfenig patch is applied
 - The buffer concept is tricky, it's a multi-purpose unsafe read/write buffer that has to be used carefully

 ## Installation